patvin80/ansibleassessment/LessonsLearned.md

 1. Install Ansible Instructions on Ubuntu [1]
 2. Install Ansible Instructions on Linux AMI [3]
 3. Passing variables to Ansible Commands [4]
 4. Using the template here [8].
-Fixed the yml files which looked like JSON using the tool here [9]
+Fixed the yml files which looked like JSON using the tool here [9].
+4.1.
+Elastic Search version had to be upgraded.
+4.2.
+Elastic Search configuration had to be change in the main.yml 4.3.
+All references to the vars/main.yml removed
+4.4.
+Kibana installation had to be simplified and any dependencies on the init file and vars folder removed.
+Now simplified it to just main.yml file based installation.

 ## Jenkins
 1. Jenkins CLI Setup [5]